ethanhe42/Continuous-Energy-Minimization-for-Multitarget-Tracking/README.md

 Installation
 ============
-This section describes how to get dctracking running under Linux.
+This section describes how to get cemtracking running under Linux.
 Open a terminal window.

 Get the code